NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * Enabled GUI works with a large variety of common Arduino-compatible LCD/OLED/TFT displays, touchscreens, matrix keypads, analog joysticks, rotary encoders, and momentary buttons (support by [tcMenu](https://github.com/davetcc/tcMenuLib)).
   * Contains at-a-glance system overview screen and GUI menu system for system configuration, sensor calibration, and more (TODO).
   * Critical system configuration menus can be pin-coded to prevent setup tampering, thus still allowing informational-screen/read-only access.
-  * GUI I/O automatically sets itself up as interrupt driven (/w 5-25ms latency), polling based (/w 50-100ms latency), or partially interrupt driven (depending on primary input pins).
+  * GUI I/O pins can be setup up as fully interrupt driven (5-25ms latency), partially interrupt driven (only buttons polled), or polling based (75-100ms+ latency).
-  * Includes remote GUI access through enabled Ethernet, WiFi, Serial, and/or Simhub connection.
+  * Includes remote UI menu access through enabled WiFi, Ethernet, Bluetooth, Serial, and/or Simhub connection.
   * System examples can be built in Minimal mode, saving on compiled sketch size at the cost of having to modify/re-upload the sketch upon certain system setup changes, or Full mode, which uses large amounts of Flash space available on modern controllers to provide everything all at once, with only more major of system changes requiring a modify/re-upload of the sketch.
 * Actuator, Sensor, and I/O pins can be natively multiplexed or expanded through 8/16-bit i2c expanders (TODO) for pin-limited controllers.
 * Library data can be built into onboard Flash or exported onto external storage to save on compiled build size.